chibiboba/JS-120/Exam Part 2/Prompts.md

 - OLOO defines a parent object from which we can create objects with shared behavior.
 All shared properties (methods), the properties common to all objects are extracted to defined on this parent object.
 All objects of the same type then inherit from that prototype.

 - How it works: In OLOO, we have a prototype object and use `Object.create` to create new objects that inherit from that prototype.
 An initializer method called `init` defined on the prototype is used to customize the state of each new object: initializing newly created objects with their own properties.  `init` then returns `this`, a reference to the calling object, which is the newly created object.

+- Why OLOO:

+  - OLOO uses prototypal inheritance, which increases memory efficiency.
+  - Since all objects created with the OLOO pattern inherit methods from a single prototype object, the objects that inherit from that prototype object share the same methods.
+  - Factory functions, on the other hand, create copies of all the methods for each new object.
+That can have a significant performance impact, especially on smaller devices with limited memory.

 - Let's create 3 prototype objects `animals` `cats` and `humans`.
 Let's start with the `animals` prototype object.